MahmoudAshraf97/whisper-diarization/README.md

 python diarize.py -a AUDIO_FILE_NAME
 ```

+## Command Line Options

+- `-a AUDIO_FILE_NAME`: The name of the audio file to be processed
+- `--no-stem`: Disables source separation
+- `--whisper-model`: The model to be used for ASR, default is `medium.en`

 ## Known Limitations
 - Only tested on english but several other languages are supported
 - Overlapping speakers are yet to be addressed, a possible approach would be to separate the audio file and isolate only one speaker, then feed it into the pipeline but this will need much more computation